Darxo/Crock_Pot/README.md

 ### Other Items

-- Unleashable Hawk (similar to Falcon) which grants +15 Iniative and can be released to hinder an enemy movement for 1 turn.
+- Unleashable Hawk (similar to Falcon) which grants +15 Iniative and can be released to hinder an enemy movement for 1 turn
-  - Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer), or any town with a Hunters Cabin location.
+  - Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer), or any town with a Hunters Cabin location
-- Unleashable Owl (similar to Falcon) which grants +10 Ranged Defense can be released to cause a negative morale check on an enemy.
-Has stronger effect during night.
+- Unleashable Owl (similar to Falcon) which grants +10 Ranged Defense can be released to cause a negative morale check on an enemy
   - Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer), or any town with a Trapper location.
-Regularly spawns in Alchemists.
+Regularly spawns in Alchemists
-- Unleashable Vulture (similar to Falcon) which grants +10 Threat and can be unleashed to remove a single consumable corpse.
+- Unleashable Vulture (similar to Falcon) which grants +10 Threat and can be unleashed to remove a single consumable corpse
   - Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer), or any town with a Pig Farm location.
-Regularly spawns in Alchemists.
+Regularly spawns in Alchemists

-### Traits

-- **Creative**
-  - **Effect:** At the start of each round there is a 25% chance that this characters gains an extra +3 Action Points.
-This can only trigger once per battle.
-  - This trait will not appear on characters with the **Dumb** trait or on backgrounds with mundane one-dimensional lowborn jobs

 ### Additional Artwork

 - Add a new helmet variant for Witchhunter Hat, Undertaker's Hat and Dark Cowl
-- Adjust Artwork for Duelist Hats to make them more distinct from Zweihander Helmets
+- Adjust Artwork for Duelist Hats to make them more distinct from Zweihander Helmets and Duelist Helmets

 ## Balance & Polishing